qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 :func:`addFeatures` method.
 It will return two values: result (true/false) and list of added features (their ID is set by the data store).

-To set up the attributes you can either intialize the feature passing a :class:`QgsFiels` instance or call :func:`initAttributes` passing the number of fields you want to be added.
+To set up the attributes you can either initialize the feature passing a :class:`QgsFields` instance or call :func:`initAttributes` passing the number of fields you want to be added.

 ::